Coandă-1910: 1910s

 The aircraft's construction was a novelty for the time.
-In contrast to the monoplane described in the July 1910 patent application, the exhibit was a sesquiplane which complicated the construction, but in return solved lateral stability control issues.
+In contrast to the monoplane described in the July 1910 patent application, it was a sesquiplane which complicated the construction, but in return solved lateral stability control issues.
 The cantilevered wings were held in place at three points by tubular steel struts without any bracing from flying wires.
 According to Coandă's description the wings were built with metal spars, but existing photographs of the construction show a completely wooden internal structure.
 The trailing edges of the upper wing could be twisted separately or together for lateral control or braking during landing, and were controlled by pedals in the two-seat open cockpit.
 The fuselage, painted reddish-brown and highly polished, was described by The Technical World magazine as having a framework of steel, though the construction photographs indicate that it had a wooden framework.
 This was triangular in cross-section with convex ribs edged with strips of steel, and strengthened with a covering of heat-shaped moulded plywood.
 Tubular radiators for engine cooling were located on either side of the cockpit.
 The vertical struts from the wings were secured to the fuselage with steel collars fixed with screws.
 The fuselage terminated in a cruciform empennage with control surfaces at 45° angles to vertical and horizontal.
 Four triangular surfaces at the rear of the tail were controlled using a pair of large Antoinette VII-style steering wheels mounted outside of the cockpit, one on each side, and were used for pitch and directional control.
 It was an early instance of what are now known as ruddervators.
 Forward of the tail was a small horizontal stabiliser.
 The fuel tank was located in the fuselage between the engine and the cockpit.